How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 How to Fix the NET::ERR_CERT_REVOKED Error

-SSL certificates serve as the protective armor for websites.
-With an SSL certificate installed on a website’s server, users can be sure that the site is safe to use.
-These certificates build reputation, boost revenue and also offer a site seal to the website.
+These certificates build reputation, boost revenue, and offer a site seal to the website.
 However, they also come with errors on the side of countless benefits.
 One of the most common errors is NET::ERR_CERT_REVOKED_Certificate Error.

 What is the NET::ERR_CERT_REVOKED_Certificate Error?

 You will never know where a cyberattack may come from on the web and compromise your PC.
 Therefore, using SSL/TLS certificates has become critical for website owners.
-These certificates are to establish a secure connection by encrypting the conversation between the user browser and the website server.

-What are the Reasons for the NET::ERR_CERT_REVOKED_Certificate Error?
+What are the Reasons for this?

-The NET::ERR_CERT_REVOKED_Certificate is an irritating error many users must have witnessed while scouring the web.
 The key reasons for the error are either the absence of an SSL/TLS certificate or its revocation by the certificate authority.

 But these are not the sole reasons for it.
 There can be many other potential causes.
 Here are some of them!